philiplb/CRUDlex/docs/html/0.12.0/_sources/api/AbstractData.txt

         :type $entity: Entity
         :param $entity: the entity with the new data
         :returns: boolean true on successful update

+    .. php:method:: shouldExecuteEvents(Entity $entity, $moment, $action)

+        Executes the event chain of an entity.

+        :type $entity: Entity
+        :param $entity: the entity having the event chain to execute
+        :type $moment: string
+        :param $moment: the "moment" of the event, can be either "before" or "after"
+        :type $action: string
+        :param $action: the "action" of the event, can be either "create", "update" or "delete"
+        :returns: boolean true on successful execution of the full chain or false if it broke at any point (and stopped the execution)

     .. php:method:: pushEvent($moment, $action, Closure $function)